bjornekelund/ACOM-Controller/README.md

 The "Do nothing if already running" option silently stops the program at start up if another copy is already running.

+The app can, optionally, also display power efficiency, gain, and SWR.

 For more information, visit www.sm7iun.se